 This building is a good example of the Stick Style of building and a forerunner of the Queen Anne style in the U.S. Erected in 1874; the building was a station of the U.S. Life-Saving Service (which became the U.S. Coast Guard) on Hatteras Island, North Carolina.
 It is now a museum (photo credit: Chicamacomico Life Saving Station by Elizabeth under license CC BY 2.0).

 One could very well imagine this adorable log cabin as one of the outbuildings in an Adirondack Great Camp.
 Top: The log construction, log treatment of the columns and railings on the front porch, and steep roof with cedar shakes are all of a piece with Adirondack style.
 Bottom: The closeup of the front porch shows the home's attention to detail in the stone column bases, log columns, and rafter tails (Plan #205-1018).

 The most distinct characteristics of some Great Camps are using the terrain to hide buildings from view until you are next to them and the use of logs, rock, and bark to fashion a rustic look that matched the scenery and provided great comfort within.

 Set in the wilderness of the Adirondacks, the architecture is meant to blend practicality with the natural beauty and charm of the surrounding landscape.

 Other important elements:

-1. Creative use of natural materials, like log and heavy timber – that gave the structures a natural appearance and avoided the expense of transporting traditional building materials into the forest lands.
+1. Creative use of natural materials, like a log and heavy timber – gave the structures a natural appearance and avoided the expense of transporting traditional building materials into the forest lands.